Deeplocal/mocktailsmixer/README.md

 ### Step 28: Run system
 - Ensure you are still in the Python virtual environment.
 If not: `$ cd && source env/bin/activate`.
 - Change directory: `$ cd /home/pi/embedded-assistant-sdk-python`
-- Run the auth_helper to create an authorization file: `$ python -m googlesamples.bartender.auth_helpers --client-secrets /home/pi/client_secret_*.json`.
+- Run the auth_helper to create an authorization file: `$ python -m googlesamples.rpi.auth_helpers --client-secrets /home/pi/client_secret_*.json`.
-- Run the system `$ python -m googlesamples.bartender`.
+- Run the system `$ python -m googlesamples.rpi`.

 ### Step 29: Configure your own drinks
 - Using the api.ai web console, update the agent’s @drink entity and make_drink intent to reflect the drink names.